Adjunct Faculty Resources

 Reservable Meeting Spaces at Drexel Libraries

 Research Connections is a designated conference room within W. W. Hagerty Library providing a quiet space for Drexel faculty to retreat for individual work in proximity to others or for scheduled collaborative sessions.
 It offers a dozen movable and comfortable seats, a white board, a projector and screen, power outlets and a speakerphone.
 Access to the room is through the Administrative Office suite, Mondays-Fridays 8 a.m.-5 p.m.
-Drop-in use is welcome, scheduled sessions may be requested by contacting the Libraries Administrative Office at 215-895-2750.
+Requests to book Research Connections can be submitted online.

 Additional Reservable Meeting Spaces